mechanico/sharingIsCaring/README.md

 ## About

-<b>twonky.py</b>, can be used to comfortably browse devices running TwonkyMedia Server.
+<b>twonky.py</b> can be used to comfortably browse devices running TwonkyMedia Server.
-Also, a feature is implemented which checks files and directory names against a built-in extensible wordlist for keywords e.g. wallet.
-Furthermore, interesting system information are requested and presented to the user.
+Also, a feature is implemented which checks file and directory names against a built-in extensible wordlist for keywords e.g. "wallet".
+Furthermore, interesting system information is requested and presented to the user.

-<b>downloadFiles.py</b>, can be used to perform bulk downloads of TwonkyMedia Server indexed directories.
+<b>downloadFiles.py</b> can be used to perform bulk downloads of TwonkyMedia Server indexed directories.

 ## Installation
 ```